 No one likes the looks of ugly toenail fungus.
-Brittle, distorted and discolored toenails can be the source of major insecurity for many people, as well as a real hassle to get rid of.
-This form of fungus can be extremely difficult to treat, as oftentimes several forms of fungus are present in the infected toenail simultaneously.
+Brittle, distorted and discolored toenails can be the source of insecurity for many people, as well as a real hassle to get rid of.
+This form of fungus is difficult to fix, as several forms of the fungus are usually present in the infected toenail simultaneously.

-Lets start by defining toenail fungus, listing its major causes and symptoms, as well as information on how you can naturally and effectively prevent and reduce these types of infections.
+Let's start by defining toenail fungus, listing its major causes and symptoms, as well as information on how you can naturally and effectively fight these types of infections.

 What Is Toenail Fungus?

-According to the Mayo Clinic, toenail fungus, or onychomycosis, is classified as an infection that occurs when a fungus finds its home in the toenails .
+According to the Mayo Clinic, toenail fungus, or onychomycosis, is classified as an infection that occurs when a fungus finds its home in the toenails.
 The fungal presence may appear as a white or yellow spot on the nail (it can also occur on fingernails, although is less common).
-If left untreated, the spot grows larger and the nail begins to deteriorate, leaving a crumbling, thick, painful, discolored nail behind.
+If it's not dealt with, the spot grows larger and the nail begins to deteriorate, leaving a crumbling, thick, painful, discolored nail behind.